openmc-dev/openmc/docs/source/io_formats/nuclear_data.rst

              :Attributes:
                           - **threshold_idx** (*int*) -- Index on the energy
-                            grid that the reaction threshold
+                            grid of the reaction threshold

 -------------------------------
 Thermal Neutron Scattering Data